awesome-foss/awesome-sysadmin/README.md

 **A curated list of amazingly awesome Free and Open-Source sysadmin resources.** Please read the [Pull Request template](./.github/PULL_REQUEST_TEMPLATE.md) if you wish to add software and consider [donating](https://github.com/n1trux/awesome-donations) to the FLOSS projects you use regularly.

+**The project is in minimal maintenance mode** until clear criteria for _awesomeness_ are defined.
+Please see [this discussion](https://github.com/awesome-foss/awesome-sysadmin/pull/357) and provide constructive feedback if your time allows.

 --------------------

 ## Table of contents